jwilkinson1122/custom_addons/cpq/README.rst

 - An Owl based UI to configure products (read: create variants)

 Additional modules should almost always be installed:
-- cpq_sale for sale integration
+- cpq for sale integration
 - cpq_mrp for dynamic BoM generation
 - cpq_account for accounts integration